T12z/TCNopen/trdp/spy/README.txt

 On Linux, use your distribution's package manager to install wireshark or wireshark-qt.
 On Windows, download from [1].
 (Compared to earlier releases, you don't need the QtXML library any more.)
-If Wireshark happens to be a version of 2.6.*, 3.0.*, 3.2.* or 3.4.*, you may be lucky with the pre-compiled plugin-libraries.
-For version 3.4 (Linux) find them here:
+If Wireshark happens to be a version of 2.6.* or 3.0.*, you may be lucky with the pre-compiled plugin-libraries, go (Linux):

+cp   plugins/2.6/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/2.6/epan/
-cp   plugins/3.4/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.4/epan/
+cp   plugins/3.0/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.0/epan/

 Or copy with a file manager of your choice.
 On Windows, obviously, take the *.dll files instead.
 The folder path for user plugins can be found when running Wireshark, go into [Help]->About Wireshark->Folders and check where "Personal Plugins" should go.
 You can double click on the path to open your platform's file-manager.
 Then put it into the sub-folder "epan" and restart Wireshark.

 Now, when Wireshark started, check in the [Help]-menu --> About Wireshark and open the [Plugins] tab.
 Somewhere in the middle there should be trdp_spy.so.
 If not, check the [Folder] tab if your wireshark expects user-plugins somewhere else.

 Again, to make the most of the Wireshark dissector, provide your trdp-xml file in [Edit]->Preferences->Protocols->TRDP.
-If it cannot dissect your capture data, then you most probably have an issue in that xml file, e.g., buggy XML syntax, misspelled trdp-type or logical errors.
+If it cannot dissect your capture data, then you most probably have an issue in that xml file, e.g. buggy XML syntax, misspelled trdp-type or logical errors.
 A lot of errors will be reported on loading.
 If the problem persists, check again, just more thoroughly ;)

 Within that preference page you can also check whether integer/real values are displayed scaled according to the xml description, or raw.
 This also has an effect, when you filter for a certain value.
 E.g.,